 - You will use Excel on the exam.
 At the testing center, you will use their computers and will not have access to the internet during the exam.
 In the Summer 2020 remote version of the exam, you use your own computer and can access the internet during the exam.

 - Both versions of the exam have 20 questions, you need to get 15 or more correct to pass.

 - On this exam, you are expected to use Excel efficiently.
 For example, you need to be able to write a formula one time and drag or copy it to as many cells as necessary.
 Also, if you know how to look up information across sheets (e.g., using VLOOKUP), you will find that to be a useful and time-saving skill.

 - The testing center grades the exams within a week.
 I will try to grade the Summer 2020 remote versions within 24 hours.

 - If you don't pass and then take the course, the fact that you attempted the exam is not reported to your math instructor.
 If you do pass, you are exempt, BUT you don't earn credit hours or get a grade.
 You simply have satisfied the requirement without taking the course.
 You should plan on 4 credits of non-business courses to earn those credits for your degree.

 - If you are taking the exemption exam at the start of the semester when you are enrolled in MATH 1112, you should have another class to add in the event you pass the exam.
 Ideally you should attend that class the first week.

 - You are only allowed a single attempt at the exemption exam, so if you don’t pass it, you will need to take the course to satisfy the Leeds requirement.
-In other words, if you take the exemption exam one semester and don’t pass, you cannot attempt the exemption exam again the next semester.
+In other words, if you take the exemption exam one semester and don’t pass, you cannot attempt the exemption exam again later, even the next semester.

 - If you have already taken MATH 1112, you cannot satisfy the Leeds math requirement through the exemption exam.